tsuru/tsuru/docs/why.rst

 Easy Server Installation
 ------------------------

 It's really easy to have a running PaaS with tsuru.
-We provide a serie of scripts, each one built to install and configure the required components for each tsuru provisioner, you can check our scripts on `tsuru repository <https://github.com/tsuru/tsuru/tree/master/misc>`_, there are separated scripts to install each component, so it's easy to create your own script to configure a new provisioner or to change the configuration of an existing one.
+We provide a serie of scripts, each one built to install and configure the required components for each tsuru provisioner, you can check our scripts on `tsuru repository
+<https://github.com/tsuru/tsuru/tree/master/misc>`_, there are separated scripts
+to install each component, so it's easy to create your own script to configure a new provisioner or to change the configuration of an existing one.

-But it's okay if you want more control and do not want to use our scripts, or want to better understand the interaction between tsuru components, we built `a guide <http://docs.tsuru.io/en/latest/build.html>`_ only for you.
+But it's okay if you want more control and do not want to use our scripts, or want to better understand the interaction between tsuru components, we built `a guide <http://docs.tsuru.io/en/latest/docker.html>`_ only for you.

 Platforms Extensibility
 -----------------------

 One of tsuru main goals is to be easily extensible.
-The platform is one great example of accomplishment on that. tsuru platforms works slightly different for each provisioner. `Juju <https://juju.ubuntu.com/>`_ use `charms` for platform provisioning you can find the scripts on our `charms repository <https://github.com/globocom/charms>`_.
-The `Docker <http://www.docker.io/>`_ provisioner is a bit different, it has an specific image for each platform, if one wants to create a new platform, just extend tsuru/base image and follow the directory tree structure, the scripts and Dockerfile for our existing platforms images can be found on our `images repository <https://github.com/tsuru/basebuilder>`_
+The `Docker <http://www.docker.io/>`_ provisioner has an specific image for each platform, if one wants to create a new platform, just extend tsuru/base image and follow the directory tree structure, the scripts and Dockerfile for our existing platforms images can be found on our  `images repository <https://github.com/tsuru/basebuilder>`_

 Services Creation and Extension
 -------------------------------

 Most applications need a service to work properly, like a database service. tsuru provides an interface API to communicate with services APIs, but it doesn't manage services directly, this provides more control over the service and its management.

 In order to create a new service you simply write an API implementing the predefined endpoints. tsuru will call when a user performs an action using the client, read more on the `building your service tutorial <http://docs.tsuru.io/en/latest/services/build.html>`_.